SakshiSaini17092/Military_Spy_Robo/README.md

 Instructables to make Prototype for a Military Spy Robot
 -----

-Made A PROTOTYPE FOR MILITARY SPY ROBOT
+Made a prototype for MILITARY SPY ROBOT

-HERE ARE THE INSTRUCTIONS:
+Here are the Instructions:
 ## 1. TRANSMITTER:

 I have use TX 433 MHZ module and a joystick module for transmission, as it is easy to use and can be easily work with ardunio, I have used ardunio UNO but you can use nano also.